Promotion and Tenure Guidelines

 D. PROMOTION TO ASSOCIATE LECTURER OR SENIOR LECTURER

 For the promotion from assistant lecturer to associate lecturer, or for the promotion from associate lecturer to senior lecturer, the primary requirement is quality teaching.
 The workload for most lecturers also contains a requirement for departmental service, which should be considered in the evaluation.
-Extraordinaryl department service, other professional service, or scholarship/research/creative activities will also be considered in the recommendation for promotion.
+Extraordinary department service, other professional service, or scholarship/research/creative activities, will also be considered in the recommendation for promotion.

 Every faculty member has the right to appeal tenure and promotion recommendations made through the College of Arts & Letters evaluation procedures.
 The items subject to appeal and the appeal procedures are described in the ISU Policies and Procedures.